 Physical Activity, Leisure, and Safety

-The School of Health Sciences and Human Performance maintains the physical activity, leisure, and safety (PALS) program, which offers a broad spectrum of skill courses designed to provide students with instruction at beginner, intermediate, and advanced levels in physical activities that meet individual student interests and needs.
+The Department of Athletics maintains the physical activity, leisure, and safety (PALS) program, which offers a broad spectrum of skill courses designed to provide students with instruction at beginner, intermediate, and advanced levels in physical activities that meet individual student interests and needs.
 Majors and nonmajors are encouraged to participate in PALS.
 More information about the PALS program can be found at the PALS website. (http://www.ithaca.edu/hshp/pals/)

-In the Fall 2013 Semester, Ithaca Seminars (4 credits) will be required for all incoming first-year students.
+Ithaca Seminars (4 credits) are required for all incoming first-year students.
 See Integrative Core Curriculum for details.